 So, why not take cues from there?
 Go for a bright-hued saree, just like the divas, with beautiful golden zari border.
 You can either have an exact matching blouse or one in contrasting colours like yellow, orange or green.
 Accessorise with traditional jewellery, including the kamarbandh, kadas, glass bangles, maang teeka, jhumkis, etc. These, along with a neatly tied bun with lots of jasmine flowers, will complete your look.

 Chettinad silk is a popular choice amongst actresses, especially when dressing up for traditional occasions.
 The traditional weaves look great in most of the colours.
 A pop of red, hot pink, green or blue on the pallu makes the appearance even more festive.
 When you pick a traditional fabric like Chettinad, go for traditional jewellery or may be just earrings, just like Vidya Balan is sporting in this image above.
 This fabric is not very flashy, so chunky gold jewellery will add to its charm.

 The beautiful Kanjeevaram holds a special place in every Indian bride’s heart.
-This is definitely one must-have in your wedding sarees, if you plan to have a traditional wedding.
-The intricate zari work in silver and gold makes these sarees more expensive than the rest.
+This is definitely one must-have in your wedding sarees if you plan to have a traditional wedding.
+The intricate zari work in silver and gold make these sarees more expensive than the rest.
 But, the shine and radiance they bring to you make them totally worth it.
-You can see how stunning Anita Hassanandani is looking as a bride in this cream and red Kanjeevaram saree.
+You can see how stunning Anita Hassanandani is looking like a bride in this cream and red Kanjeevaram saree.

 You can steal Sridevi’s look from her Padma award function.
 The soft pink Kanjeevaram saree with matching ruby and pearl necklace, and jhumkis, along with a simple kada, will make you a stunner on your big day.
 Teaming it with an ivory blouse, just like the actress, will balance the look perfectly.